-Employees who believe that they have been subjected to discrimination should contact the Office of the Compliance Officer or the Office of Human Resources.
-The Compliance Officer and the Administrative Director of Human Resources (Administrative Director) are the designated officials responsible for the investigation of discrimination complaints made by employees, for determining if an informal resolution is possible and if it is not possible, for determining if there is sufficient cause for an investigatory hearing to be held to determine whether discrimination has taken place.
+Employees who believe that they have been subjected to sexual harassment should contact the Office of the Compliance Officer or the Office of Human Resources.
+The Compliance Officer and the Administrative Director of Human Resources (Administrative Director) are the designated officials responsible for the investigation of sexual harassment complaints made by employees and for determining if there is sufficient cause for an investigatory hearing to be held to determine whether sexual harassment has taken place.
 2

 The Compliance Officer and the Administrative Director shall notify each other that a complaint has been made.
-In addition, as documents are received or created by the Compliance Officer during the course of the investigation, copies shall be kept in the Office of the Compliance Officer, where they shall be maintained in a confidential file.
+In addition, as documents are received or created by the Compliance Officer during the course of the investigation, copies shall be forwarded to the Office of Human Resources, where they shall be maintained in a confidential file.

-2 If the President, a vice president, a trustee, the Compliance Officer or the Administrative Director is accused of discrimination, the Anti-Discrimination Committee shall select an individual who is unaffiliated with the College to conduct an investigation.
-The investigation will be conducted in the manner set forth in this policy.
+2 If the President, a vice president, a trustee, the Compliance Officer or the Administrative Director is accused of sexual harassment, the Sexual Harassment Committee shall select an individual who is